-It is very important that your doctor check your progress at regular visits to make sure emtricitabine, rilpivirine, and tenofovir alafenamide is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure emtricitabine, rilpivirine, and tenofovir alafenamide is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-emtricitabine, rilpivirine, and tenofovir alafenamide should not be used together with dexamethasone (Decadron®), certain seizure medicines (such as carbamazepine, oxcarbazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®, Trileptal®), medicines for tuberculosis (such as rifampin, rifapentine, Priftin®, Rifadin®, Rimactane®), certain stomach medicines (such as dexlansoprazole, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Dexilant®, Nexium®, Prevacid®, Prilosec®). or St. John's wort.
+Emtricitabine, rilpivirine, and tenofovir alafenamide should not be used together with dexamethasone (Decadron®), certain seizure medicines (eg, carbamazepine, oxcarbazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®, Trileptal®), medicines for tuberculosis (eg, rifampin, rifapentine, Priftin®, Rifadin®, Rimactane®), certain stomach medicines (eg, dexlansoprazole, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Dexilant®, Nexium®, Prevacid®, Prilosec®), or St. John's wort.

 The medicines in this combination tablet are also available as Atripla®, Edurant®, Emtriva®, Stribild®, Truvada®, and Viread®.
 Do not take the emtricitabine, rilpivirine, and tenofovir alafenamide combination with any of these medicines.

-emtricitabine, rilpivirine, and tenofovir alafenamide may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood).
-Call your doctor right away if you have abdominal or stomach discomfort, a decreased appetite, diarrhea, fast, shallow breathing, a general feeling of discomfort, muscle pain or cramping, nausea, shortness of breath, sleepiness, or unusual tiredness or weakness.
+Emtricitabine, rilpivirine, and tenofovir alafenamide may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood).
+Call your doctor right away if you have abdominal or stomach discomfort, decreased appetite, diarrhea, fast, shallow breathing, general feeling of discomfort, muscle pain or cramping, nausea, sleepiness, or unusual tiredness or weakness.

-emtricitabine, rilpivirine, and tenofovir alafenamide may cause rare, but serious, liver problems.
+Emtricitabine, rilpivirine, and tenofovir alafenamide may cause rare, but serious, liver problems.
 This is more common in patients with a history of hepatitis B or C infection or those who already have liver disease.
-Check with your doctor right away if you have clay-colored stools, dark urine, a decreased appetite, a fever, a headache, itching, nausea and vomiting, a skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.
+Check with your doctor right away if you have clay-colored stools, dark urine, decreased appetite, fever, headache, itching, nausea and vomiting, skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

-emtricitabine, rilpivirine, and tenofovir alafenamide may cause serious types of allergic reactions, including skin reactions and drug reaction with eosinophilia and systemic symptoms (DRESS syndrome).
-Check with your doctor right away if you have blistering, peeling, or loose skin, large, hive-like swelling of the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, severe acne or skin rash, sores or ulcers on the skin, or a fever or chills with emtricitabine, rilpivirine, and tenofovir alafenamide.
+Emtricitabine, rilpivirine, and tenofovir alafenamide may cause serious types of allergic reactions, including skin reactions and drug reaction with eosinophilia and systemic symptoms (DRESS syndrome).
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, large, hive-like swelling of the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals, severe acne or skin rash, sores or ulcers on the skin, or fever or chills with emtricitabine, rilpivirine, and tenofovir alafenamide.